MCMLXXXV/snake.gd/README.md

     (<kbd>→</kbd>) arrow keys.
 Hit <kbd>Enter</kbd> to pause or resume the game at any time.

-The game saves your best score at the end on the session.
+The game saves your best score at the end of the session.

 ## License